 Shown above is a the Review Dashboard for Project 31871, which contains two Group Labels: "Health Effects" and "LD50/LC50".
 Once a Group Label has been selected, a Table UI will appear above the document.

 As data is extracted, the Table UI will automatically update.
 In this way, reviewers are able to see their data in real time, increasing their ability to fix any irregularities.
 Switching between Group Labels will change which Table is displayed.

 Once a document has been reviewed, one can easily look at the data on the individual article's page.
-See how the demo's extracted data compares to a screenshot of the original MSDS.
+See how the demo's extracted data for an example.
 Note, you will have to join the project to see the underlying PDF.

-To accommodate this, we have developed two Group Labels specific export options.
-First, the JSON export captures all of the project’s data and preserves the hierarchical structure.
+Two methods can be used to export group label data.
+First, the JSON export captures all of the project’s data in a json format.
 Alternatively, you can export individual Group Labels as CSVs.
 In our example, this means I can export the data associated with either the Health Effects OR LD50/LC50 Group Label, but not both at once.